mvitale2/michaelvitale_hw3TH_csi3150_fs2023/README.md

-This is an assignment emulating a screenshot of a single-page website provided by Professor Sen. The image is inside the assets folder.
+This is an assignment emulating a screenshot of a single-page website provided by Professor Sen. The screenshot is inside the assets folder.